 To prove their theory, the researchers developed a model from the blocks needed to compose it.
 The result was a bridge in 1: 500 scale, consisting of 126 blocks printed individually with a 3D printer (about 6 hours per block).

-"It took a long time, but 3D printing allowed us to accurately recreate the complex bridge structure," says the Bast.
+“It took a long time, but 3D printing allowed us to accurately recreate the complex structure of the bridge,” says the Bast.

-When it was time to fit the last of the blocks and then remove the scaffolding, the team had some fears about the structure's strength.
+When it was time to fit the last of the blocks and then remove the scaffolding, the team had some fears about the stability of the structure.

 Yet Leonardo, power of geometry, was right once again: the bridge would also have perfectly withstood the stresses of a seismic zone such as that on the Bosporus.